CodeIntelligenceTesting/jazzer.js/fuzzer/README.md

 # Fuzzer plugin for Node

 This plugin loads libfuzzer into Node.
-For now, it can be built with `npm install`; a subsequent `npm test` will make sure that it can be loaded.
+Users can install it with `npm install`, which tries to download a prebuilt shared object from GitHub but falls back to compilation on the user's machine if there is no suitable binary.

 More docs to come...

 ## Development

+The project can be built with `npm run compile` (which is incremental after the first build); a subsequent `npm test` makes sure that the plugin loads cleanly.

 When working on the plugin's C++ code, you may want to use a language server like `clangd` for IDE features.
 CMake is configured to emit a